Skip to main content

 Pro Tip: Keep paperwork from every visit, even if the problem seems fixed

 A reasonable number of mechanic visits can vary depending on the situation and the severity of the issue.
 Some claims are valid after two repairs, while others need more or less.
-Talk to a lemon lawyer or law firm about your particular situation.
+Talk to a California lemon law attorney or law firm about your particular situation.

 Warranty Period